The following men from the Gosnells area served with 2/4th Machine Gun Battalion and lost their lives in WW2.

 WX8460 THORPE, James (Jim) was born November 1916 Shotley Bridge, Durham, England.
 He enlisted 18 October 1940 and joined ‘D’ Company.

 James Thorpe aged 12 years sailed from London on ‘Borda’, he was accompanied by Mr Patrick McAneny, shoemaker and Mrs Kate McAneny of 15 Elm Park Terrace, Shotley Bridge.

 It is thought James’ mother Margaret had died in England, and Jim came to Australia to be with siblings.
 He was one of a large family.
 Jim’s brother Andrew Thorpe died with the RAF over Germany in 1944 and he had another two brothers fighting with the British Forces.

 Jim also had two sisters June and Ellen living in WA.

-Jim Thorpe was Killed in Action at Buona Vista on 15 February 1942.
+Jim Thorpe was Killed in Action at Buona Vista on 15 February 1942 – the last day of fighting.
 He was sheltering behind a house which took a direct hit.
 Jim was 25 years old.